What is Mycetoma?

 Patient treatment needs

 Actinomycetoma (bacterial form) has a 90% cure rate while the eumycetoma (fungal form) cure rate is only 25-35%.
 The current treatment for eumycetoma consists of antifungals, most often followed by removal of the remaining mass, again followed by antifungals as recurrence is very common.
 Often amputation is needed in the absence of other treatment options.
 The current treatment is neither safe, nor effective, nor affordable.
-The median treatment duration is 12 months, and with a cost of approximately 30 USD per month, it is beyond the means of many local people.
+The median treatment duration is 12 months, and the treatment costs more than many local people can afford.
 An effective, safe, affordable and shorter-term curative treatment, which is appropriate for rural settings is desperately needed.
 Read our multimedia story about patients living with mycetoma

 There is little research on this very neglected disease, but PLOS has released a collection on Mycetoma.